phervas/VinIA/README.md

 │   ├── home/          # Main app interface
 │   ├── scanner/       # Wine scanning feature
 │   └── food-wine/     # Food pairing feature
 ├── components/         # Reusable components
 └── lib/               # Utility functions and configurations
 ```

 ## Live Demo

-Check out the live demo at [https://phervas.github.io/VinIA](https://phervas.github.io/VinIA)
+Check out the live demo at https://phervas.github.io/VinIA

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software.
+All rights reserved.

+Copyright (c) 2024 VinAI

+This software and its source code are protected by copyright law.
+No part of this software may be copied, modified, or distributed without explicit written permission from the copyright holder.